 Q: I have received funding for the conference from elsewhere.
 Can I still print out a copy of the receipts and make use of travel grant award?

 A: No. GRO travel grants are not meant to be the primary source of funding.
 They are only a modest supplement to assist you in covering your expenses beyond your primary source.
 Travel grant award doesn’t immediately assure you of the award money until the GRO treasurer thoroughly verifies your receipts to make sure there is no misuse.
 Remember that travel grants are awarded in eligible reimbursements.
 If you already have received funds from elsewhere to cover the costs that you are seeking reimbursement for from the GRO, not only will your award be nulled, but you can’t apply in future and appropriate university authorities may be notified of such malpractice.
 Not worth the risk!

 Q: My conference trip was fully funded by my advisor and the department.
 I want the award because it will look good on my CV.

 A: This award is to help out graduate students that do not have sufficient funds to cover their expenses for the conference.
 It is not one for the CV.
 We will decline your application howsoever meritorious it is.

 Q: I’m not sure if I’m going to this conference.
 I just want to apply and see if I get the grant and then decide.

-A: If you are awarded and you don’t use the award, you make it unavailable to someone who would have desperately needed it.
+A: If you are awarded and you don’t use the award provided that you have been accepted to the conference, you make it unavailable to someone who would have desperately needed it.
 The GRO funds are limited and we would rather give it to someone that’s sure to use it.
 We will penalize you for such an offense to a fellow graduate student, by making you ineligible for any future grant applications during the rest of your stay at Hopkins.